demisto/content/Packs/Core/Playbooks/playbook-Ransomware_Enrich_and_Contain_README.md

-This playbook is responsible for alert data enrichment and response.
+This playbook is responsible for ransomware alert data enrichment and response.
 The playbook executes the following:

 1.Checks if the initiator is a remote attacker and allows isolating the remote host, if possible.